 Help your heart.
 Eggs are filled with HDL or "good" cholesterol.
 High HDL cholesterol protects your heart from LDL, the bad cholesterol.
 Eggs are full of both types of cholesterol, so it’s important to limit the good so you can also limit the bad.
 Eggs are also full of fatty acids, like Omega-3s, which bring down the bad cholesterol levels.

 Help your brain work better.
 The high amounts of choline found in eggs are important factors of brain function.
 Eggs are nutrient dense and just one egg is an excellent source of choline.

 Strengthen your immune system.
-High levels of vitamin A and vitamin B-12 are found in eggs along with other nutrients and antioxidants that make up a well-defended immune system.
+Vitamin A and vitamin B-12 are found in eggs along with other nutrients and antioxidants that make up a well-defended immune system.

 Give you more energy.
 Eggs are packed with nutrients that make you feel full and energized.
 They are rich sources of protein and considered a complete source of essential amino acids.